greshake/i3status-rust/blocks.md

 Creates a block to display the current keyboard layout.

-This block polls `setxkbmap` for the current layout by default, but can be configured to read asynchronous updates from the systemd `org.freedesktop.locale1` D-Bus path.
-Which of these two methods is appropriate will depend on your system setup.
+This block polls `setxkbmap` for the current layout by default, also can be configured to read asynchronous updates from the systemd `org.freedesktop.locale1` D-Bus path or `kbdd`.
+Which of these methods is appropriate will depend on your system setup.

 ### Examples